 Solving the biological problems of the 21st century through genomic technologies combined with information sciences.

-of Wisconsin-Madison.
+In 1998 the Genome Center of Wisconsin (GCW) was established at the University of Wisconsin-Madison.
 The Genome Center, located at 425 Henry Mall, is a research center existing within the University of Wisconsin Biotechnology Center.

-main divisions of study under genomics, which are Genome Sequencing, Functional Genomics, Comparative Genomics, and Bioinformatics.
+In September 2004, GCW faculty and members moved into state-of-the-art laboratories and office space designed to foster interdisciplinary research collaborations working to create solutions to biological problems raised by genome data.
+There are four main divisions of study under genomics, which are Genome Sequencing, Functional Genomics, Comparative Genomics, and Bioinformatics.
 Participating Departments